-MICRO’s new Perpetual Motion Museum is launching on Rockefeller Center’s Concourse Saturday September 14!
+MICRO’s new Perpetual Motion Museum is open to the public in Rockefeller Center!

 Be the first to discover why perpetual motion is impossible on MICRO’s whirling journey through earth’s energy system.

-Traveling from the Big Bang through to the light switches you touch every day, you’ll explore some of the most mysterious questions in the universe:
+Traveling from the Big Bang through to the light switches you touch every day, you will explore some of the most mysterious questions in the universe:

 Why do things move?
 Why do they stop?